 On this road, after you pass Traver Ranch, there is an extensive collection of blooms off to your left in the surrounding mountains.

 The road eventually gets up close to a range of hills before it exits the park and these hills were covered in yellow as well.
-I pulled off and took a bunch more photos here as well before making my way out of the park.
+I pulled off and took a bunch more photos here before making my way out of the park.

 Here is a video of my time exploring the park.